What guidance is determining how campus will reopen?

 What can I expect from contact tracing if I am a close contact of somebody with COVID-19?

 If you have been in close contact with someone who has COVID-19, a contact tracer might contact you to inform you that you’ve been exposed to COVID-19.
 If it is determined that you are at risk, you should stay at home and self-quarantine for 14 days, starting from the last day you were possibly exposed to COVID-19.
 The contact tracing team will help identify the dates of your self-quarantine, and provide you with information on some of the resources we have available to those in quarantine on campus.

 How is “close contact” defined?

-Per the CDC, a “close contact” for COVID-19 is defined as any individual who was within 6 feet of an infected person for a continuous 15 minutes, with considerations for whether or not face coverings were worn or if it took place indoors or outdoors.
+Per the CDC, a “close contact” for COVID-19 is defined as any individual who was within 6 feet of an infected person for a continuous 15 minutes, with considerations for whether or not face masks were worn or if it took place indoors or outdoors.
 Simply passing by someone who later tests positive does not constitute close contact.

 What if I was exposed to somebody with COVID-19 but it wasn’t a “close contact”?

-According to our medical consultants and state public health officials, the risk of transmission is low if you were not a close contact and if you were wearing a mask and social distancing.
+According to our medical consultants and state public health officials, the risk of transmission is low if you were not a close contact and if you were wearing a mask and practicing physical distancing.
 You should carefully monitor your health and submit a daily self screening.
-If you are concerned about potential exposure to COVID, but you do not receive a phone call from a contact tracer, students should contact the Bard Health Service at 845-758-7433.
+If you are concerned about potential exposure to COVID but you do not receive a phone call from a contact tracer, students should contact the Bard Health Service at 845-758-7433.
 Faculty and staff should contact their primary care physician.